On the Continuum Approximation of the On-and-off Signal Control on Dynamic Traffic Networks: Convergence results and error estimation in the presence of spillback

 Again, an additional term $\eta_1(1-\eta_1)\Delta_A \min\{C_1, C_3\}$ is attached to the error when the entrance of $I_3$ is in the uncongested phase.
 This establishes \eqref{estthm2eqnGreen}. \end{proof}

-\begin{remark} Notice that in the presence of spillback, the errors associated with triangular or strictly concave fundamental diagrams both grow with time.
+Notice that in the presence of spillback, the errors associated with triangular or strictly concave fundamental diagrams both grow with time.
 However, the error in the strictly concave case is much smaller than the triangular case.
 This is quite clear from Remark \ref{nonlinearremark} and will be numerically verified later in Section \ref{secNumerical}.
-Inequalities \eqref{altproofconv1}, \eqref{estthm2eqntri} and \eqref{estthm2eqnGreen} are three of the most significant expressions in this paper, as they not only provide comprehensive error estimates, but also explain the convergence/non-convergence we established earlier when the signal cycles tend to zero. \end{remark}
+Inequalities \eqref{altproofconv1}, \eqref{estthm2eqntri} and \eqref{estthm2eqnGreen} are three of the most significant expressions in this paper, as they not only provide comprehensive error estimates, but also explain the convergence/non-convergence we established earlier when the signal cycles tend to zero: that is, by setting $\Delta_A\rightarrow 0$, $\Delta_B\rightarrow 0$, the right hand side of \eqref{estthm2eqnGreen} tends to zero, while the right hand side of \eqref{estthm2eqntri} does not.

+\begin{remark} The different errors associated with the triangular (not strictly concave) fundamental diagram and the strictly concave one can be interpreted in prose as follows: the more concave a fundamental diagram is, the more nonlinear its characteristic filed is, and the more cancellation to the flow variation it causes, hence the less error we find in the approximation.
+Notice that when $f(\cdot)$ is twice differentiable, the error estimates can be stated in terms of the second derivative using the same Oleinik-type estimate as we did in Lemma \ref{strictconcavespthm}, that is, the magnitude of the oscillation in supply $S_3(t)$ in the presence of spillback is bounded by

+such quantity is directly related to the approximation error.
+Recall that the constant $b$ is such that $f''(\rho)\leq -b,~\forall\rho$; thus it is a direct indicator of how concave the fundamental diagram is.
+In particular, if $f(\cdot)$ is triangular, then $b=0$ and the quantity \eqref{myquant} blows up, resulting in the maximum error possible.
+Such interpretation using the second derivative provides further insight into the importance of strict concavity in reducing the approximation error. \end{remark}